BotBuilderCommunity/botbuilder-community-js/libraries/botbuilder-adapter-twilio-whatsapp/README.md

 ```

 ### Send proactive notifications
-Proactive notifications are supported using the default SDK functions.
+Proactive notifications are supported using the same principles as the Bot Framework SDK.
 Read more about how to [send proactive notifications to users](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-howto-proactive-message?view=azure-bot-service-4.0&tabs=csharp).

 A WhatsApp session begins with a user initiated message to your app.
 Sessions are valid for 24 hours after the most recently received message, during which time you can communicate with them using free form messages.
 In order to send a message outside the 24 hour Session window, you must use a pre-approved template (see [Sending Notifications](https://www.twilio.com/docs/sms/whatsapp/api#sending-notifications) section).